• Skip to primary navigation

 Divine Rivals Book Review

-This is a enemies to lovers story but most enemies-to-lovers I read these days aren’t exactly enemies to lovers this was more like nemesis or rivals to lovers and I didn’t mind that tbh.
-Their relationship progressed so nicely that I wasn’t bothered with scrutinising that.
+Iris and Roman are characters I won’t be forgetting for a while.
+This is a enemies to lovers story but most enemies-to-lovers I read these days aren’t exactly enemies to lovers this was more like nemesis or rivals to lovers and I didn’t mind that to be honest.
+Their relationship progressed so nicely that I wasn’t bothered with dissecting that.

 Iris Winnow: Iris had a kind of strength I want to see more in female characters, she also had a vulnerability that made her so human and relatable.
 She was determined, bold and cared for people around her.
-Iris’s determination, audacity, and genuine concern for those around her underscore her complexity.
+Iris’s determination, audacity, and genuine concern for those around her underscore her complexity

-I liked his character development in this book, He went from a pompous rich boy to caring, brave, and passionate.
+Roman Kitt: Intriguingly, Roman Kitt, the rival-turned-comrade, defies initial impressions.
+Beneath the veneer of rivalry lies a heart that brims with compassion and courage.
+His character I liked his character development in this book, He went from a pompous rich boy to caring, brave, and passionate.
 Roman’s journey resonates with you so well, it leaves you eager to discover more to his story and character development in the upcoming sequel.

 I liked the world-building and how we were introduced to the gods and the mythology, It didn’t feel like an info dump and it was interesting how we were informed about these details as the characters were.
 The gradual revelation of these details parallels the characters’ own discoveries, fostering a sense of immersion.

-However, what stands out most profoundly is the writing itself.
-The way the words were put together, how the stories were woven and the intentionality of the writing, interweaving words and narratives with utmost intentionality.
+However, what stands out most profoundly is the writing itself. how the words were put together, how the stories were woven and the intentionality of the writing, interweaving words and narratives with utmost intentionality.
+The exchange of letters between Iris and Roman was my favourite part and while I do not care much for romance, I loved their relationship and the build-up.
+I thought some aspects of the romance silly especially because they were in the middle of a war but it all worked out.

+In conclusion, Divine Rivals is a resounding triumph, deserving of its full five stars.
 I wholeheartedly recommend this book to all readers, as it offers a narrative experience that lingers long after the final page.

-It is probably a duology with the second book coming up later in the year.
+It’s a duology with the second book coming up later in the year.

-It is titled Ruthless Vows to be released later this year on the 26th of December 2023.
+It is titled Ruthless Vows to be released later this year on the 26th of December 2023

 Previous Post: « Book Lovers by Emily Henry: Is This a Book for Book Lovers?
 Book Review